technomancy/leiningen/doc/FAQ.md

   a client for fetching
   [ClojureDocs examples](http://clojuredocs.org), both which have dependencies that could interfere with the dependencies declared in your own project.
-You can load a bare repl without these by invoking `lein trampoline run -m clojure.main/repl`, though you may want to use `rlwrap` on that to get proper key bindings and history.
+You can declare a `:leiningen/reply` profile to override the clojuredocs client dependencies.
+While you can't run the repl task without nREPL in the dependencies, specifying your own version of it will override the version Leiningen adds.
+Another way around the problem would be to load a bare repl by invoking `lein trampoline run -m clojure.main/repl`, though you may want to use `rlwrap` on that to get proper key bindings and history.